Annual Drinking Water Quality Reports

 See Wastewater Treatment

 Whenever a customer experiences a water leak inside their home or business, they should attempt to locate and turn off the main water shut off valve for their structure.
-If unable to locate or shut off the main water valve, call Public Works & Utilities Customer Service at (919) 469-4090, Monday through Friday, 8 a.m. to 5 p.m., or (919) 469-4012 after hours and on holidays to have the water meter shut off so repairs can be made.
+If unable to locate or shut off the main water valve, call 311 or (919) 469-4090 weekdays from 7 a.m.-7 p.m. or (919) 469-4012 after hours and on holidays to have the water meter shut off so repairs can be made.
 The homeowner is responsible for repairs inside the home and outside the home from the home or business to the water meter.

 If you notice an unusual increase in your water consumption on your Town of Cary Utility Bill, you may consider checking around the hot water tank and underneath the home for water leaks.
 Toilets can also be checked for leaks by performing a dye test.
-Contact the Finance Department, at (919) 469-4050, to further discuss your water consumption increase.Water and Sewer Service Lines
+Call 311 or (919) 469-4050 to further discuss your water consumption increase.Water and Sewer Service Lines

 The Town will repair leaks, breaks and blockages that occur in the main water or sewer line or in the water or sewer service line from the water meter or clean-out pipe – typically located in the front yard near the property line - to the main line.
 Homeowners are responsible for leaks, breaks and blockages that occur in the water or sewer service line located between the water meter or clean-out pipe, and their home/business.
 While customers may periodically receive solicitations offering various services related to their utility connections like line protection programs, the Town of Cary is not affiliated with these companies or their offerings.
 Cary utility customers should weigh the merits of the program, but are under no obligation or requirement to participate.